Cádiz CF: History

 The first documented game of Cádiz CF was played against Cádiz Sporting Club on Thursday, 8 September 1910.
 Cádiz CF won it 1–0.
-Two days later on 10 September 1910, several Cádiz citizens appealed to Civil Government to register a club under the name Cádiz Foot-Ball Club.
+Two days later on 10 September 1910, several Cádiz citizens appealed to the Civil Government to register a club under the name Cádiz Foot-Ball Club.
 One of the founders was José Rivera y Lora, the first Cádiz president.
 A year later, in 1911, two other important events of Cádiz football took place: the foundation of the Español Foot-Ball Club and the inscription of Cádiz Foot-Ball Club to the Federación Sur (Southern Football Federation).
 The Civil War interrupted the organization of competitions and Cádiz CF only played friendly matches, among others, against teams such as Betis and Celta de Vigo.

 Cádiz played the first complete season 1939–40 in Segunda División after the Spanish Civil War.
 The club finished 1st in the Group 5 with 11 wins in 14 games.
 That season the coach position was occupied by Santiago Núñez, who was also a player, and the key roles were played by Roldán, Díaz, Mateo, the goalkeeper Bueno, future Real Madrid player, and Camilo Liz, who decades later became the technical secretary of the club.
-During the following 3 seasons Cádiz was far away from repeating that success.
+During the following 3 seasons, Cádiz was far away from repeating that success.
 Cádiz first reached La Liga in 1977–78, after having spent two decades in the second division.
-It took place on 5 June 1977, with a 2–0 victory at Ramón de Carranza against Tarrasa.
+The promoting materialized on 5 June 1977, with a 2–0 victory at Ramón de Carranza against Tarrasa.
 Relegated after just one season, the club returned in 1980, managing a further 13-year stay.
 In August 1981, before returning to La Liga, Cádiz won its first Ramón de Carranza Trophy.
 They beat Sevilla (led by coach Miguel Muñoz) 1–0 with the goal scored by Dieguito.
 Among them there were such important players in Cádiz history as Bocoya, Juan José, Hugo Vaca, Dos Santos, Amarillo, Luque, Linares, Pepe Mejías, Dieguito (Escobar), López (Choquet) and Mané.

 Often led by the skills of Salvadoran Mágico González, the club managed to maintain its top flight status in the 1990–91 season, thanks to youth graduate Kiko (and 25 minutes of his inspiration against Real Zaragoza), who picked up the offensive burden after González left.
 During the late 1980s and early 1990s the club became known as "The Yellow Submarine", due to its capacity of "coming afloat" every year at the end of each season and remain in the top division, despite having been "sunk down" during most of the campaign.